-the person works under conditions similar to those of an employee (in particular regarding the way the work is organised, the tasks that are performed and the premises where they are performed);
+- (i) the person works under conditions similar to those of an employee (in particular regarding the way the work is organised, the tasks that are performed and the premises where they are performed); - (ii) the result of the work belongs to the beneficiary (unless exceptionally agreed otherwise); - (iii) the costs are not significantly different from the costs of staff performing similar tasks under an employment contract with the beneficiary. - (b) costs of travel and related subsistence allowances, provided that these costs are in line with the beneficiary's usual practices on travel; - (c) the depreciation costs of equipment or other assets (new or second-hand) as recorded in the beneficiary's accounting statements, provided that the asset: - (i) is written off in accordance with the international accounting standards and the beneficiary's usual accounting practices; and

-- (ii) the result of the work belongs to the beneficiary (unless exceptionally agreed otherwise); and - (iii) the costs are not significantly different from the costs of staff performing similar tasks under an employment contract with the beneficiary; - (b) costs of travel and related subsistence allowances, provided that these costs are in line with the beneficiary's usual practices on travel; - (c) the depreciation costs of equipment or other assets (new or second-hand) as recorded in the beneficiary's accounting statements, provided that the asset: - (i) is written off in accordance with the international accounting standards and the beneficiary's usual accounting practices; and - (ii) has been purchased in accordance with Article II.10 of the grant agreement.1 if the purchase occurred within the implementation period;
+(ii) has been purchased in accordance with the relevant provision of the grant agreement, occurred within the implementation period.